hakimel/reveal.js/github-actions.md

 ---

 ## Result
-- The workflow of each project is generated directly from its build definition!
+- Workflow is generated directly from the project's build definition!
-- Tailor made for each project level (????)
+- Specifically tailor made for each project
-- When build definition is updated, the workflow is updated
+- on build definition update, the workflow is updated

 ## Result
 <!-- .slide: data-background="https://media.giphy.com/media/10tIjpzIu8fe0/giphy.gif" data-background-opacity="0.4" -->
-Had to kill the propietary GitHub Action...
+Had to kill the open-sourced GitHub Action...

 ## Result